 Aruba is indeed a “happy island.”
-This Caribbean hotspot attracts tourists for various reasons, including its breathtaking beaches, wind-sculpted desert landscapes, and some of the most excellent wreck diving in the region.
-On Aruba, days can be spent scuba diving off Hadicurari Beach, shopping in Oranjestad, exploring the natural marvels of Arikok National Park, or dining at one of the island’s beautiful restaurants.
-And if you’re seeking beach nightlife, Palm Beach is the most excellent place to go in Aruba.
+This Caribbean hotspot attracts tourists for various reasons.
+Including its breathtaking beaches, wind-sculpted desert landscapes, and some of the most excellent wreck diving in the region.
+On Aruba, days can be spent scuba diving off Hadicurari Beach, shopping in Oranjestad.
+Exploring the natural marvels of Arikok National Park, or dining at one of the island’s beautiful restaurants.
+And if you’re seeking beach nightlife, Palm Beach is the most excellent place to visit in Aruba.
 This beach comes to life as the sun goes down, with lively clubs and casinos, dancing, movie theaters, water fountain shows, bowling, and two of Aruba’s most significant retail complexes!

 Aruba has an incredibly sophisticated food culture for such a little island in the Caribbean.
 It is a fascinating kaleidoscope of world cuisine influenced by more than 90 nations and civilizations.
 Besides, it has more than 200 fine dining restaurants, innumerable cafes, and snack bars.
 However, some particular flavors and foods are deeply woven into the fabric of daily life and distinguish it from other Caribbean islands.
 Some foods are steeped in history, others are seasonal, and others can be difficult to locate.
 To properly know how natives eat, drink, and celebrate on One Happy Island, it is, however, well worth the effort to find them.